Board of Directors

 Treasurer

-My name is Jan Malloy and I am the Treasurer of Keeper of the Wild.
+My name is Jan Malloy, and I am the Treasurer for Keeper of the Wild Wildlife Rescue and Sanctuary, Inc.

-As the Treasurer, I make sure all expenditures are in IRS compliance.
-I account for all monies received and all expenditures and provide this information to our CPA for our taxes.
-I order all the supplies for the Center, medicines, assist in the training classes, fundraisers, etc. In the past, I also served as Vice President and Secretary.
-I have been with Keeper of the Wild for 23 years.
+As the Treasurer, I ensure all expenditures are in IRS compliance.
+I account for all monies received and expenses and provide an accounting to our CPA for our taxes.
+I also order all the supplies and medicines for the Center.
+In the past, I also served as Vice President and Secretary.
+I have been with Keeper of the Wild for 25+ years.

-I was born in Cleveland, Ohio and we moved every four years all over the continental United States.
-I continued to move even after marriage and lived in Tembagapura, Indonesia (Irian Jaya side of Papua New Guinea) prior to moving to Charleston in 1985.
-I retired from the Daniel Island Company as Corporate Human Resources for 250+ employees and was employed for 25 years.
-I am currently working part-time at Wild Bird Unlimited and loving working with nature and learning about birds.
+I was born in Cleveland, Ohio, and we moved all over the continental United States throughout my childhood.
+I lived in Tembagapura, Indonesia (Irian Jaya side of Papua New Guinea) before moving to Charleston in 1985.
+I retired from the Daniel Island Company as Corporate Human Resources for 250+ employees and was employed for 23 years.
+I currently work part-time at Gretchen’s Hallmark on James Island.
 I have one married son and three granddaughters.
-I also live with a non-releasable, neurologically impaired 6-year-old raccoon named Charlie.
+I was also privileged to care for Charlie, a neurologically impaired raccoon, for 9 years until his passing in February 2024.

-My hobbies include gardening, reading, crafts with granddaughters and spending time with friends and family.
+My hobbies include gardening, doing crafts with granddaughters, and spending time with friends and family.

 Early Mitchum